simonyang0608/MultiLayer-Perceptron/README.md

 ![20230210_220908](https://user-images.githubusercontent.com/31026907/218112653-ce69aee4-4a7c-4d63-9a15-2427b3a62d07.gif)

-- Large size (up to 20~100 or more) of hidden layer with the learning rate ranging from 0.02~0.0001 will tend to get good result
+- Large size (beyond 20) of hidden layer with the learning rate ranging from 0.02~0.0001 will tend to get good result